 Not All Field Positions Are Created Equal

 There is a lot more that goes into pitching than just throwing a baseball.
 There is strategy, focus, confidence, awareness, mental fortitude, and various grips and forms that can be used to throw a variety of pitches.
-Instead of teaching you the different grips, like for how to throw a sinker, let's focus on body mechanics first to make sure the "foundation form" you will use for all your other pitches is set.
-After reading the next paragraph, take a look at the video below that offers sound advice for throwing from the mound.
+Instead of teaching you the different grips (like for how to throw a sinker), let's focus on body mechanics first to make sure the "foundation form" you will use for all your other pitches is set.
+After reading the next paragraph, take a look at the video below.
+It offers sound advice for throwing from the mound.

 There are some key and specific principles to employ when throwing a baseball from the outfield.
 Outfielders will be the ones making the longest throws on the field, but they still need to be accurate.
 Aggressive base runners will test the limits of the outfield arms, but if you use the right technique, you can save your team a lot of runs.
-This video goes through how to effectively use the crow hop, body momentum, and throwing accuracy.
+The video below covers how to effectively use the crow hop, body momentum, and throwing accuracy.
 Take a look!

-2) Step toward your target.
+- Step toward your target.
 The lower body is often forgotten, but it is a crucial part of throwing a baseball well.
-If you're right-handed, step with your left foot, and vice versa.
+If you're right-handed, step with your left foot and vice versa.
 This will make the whole task easier on your arm.

-3) Lead with your gloved-arm shoulder.
-This requires you to rotate your upper body so that a right-handed person points his left shoulder toward his target.
-This will get your trunk engaged to—again—make it easier on your arm, and also help with accuracy.
+- Lead with your gloved-arm shoulder.
+This requires you to rotate your upper body (i.e. a right-handed person should point their left shoulder toward ther target and vice versa).
+This will get your trunk engaged to—again—make it easier on your arm and also help with accuracy.